JeffML/eco.json.tooling/README.md

 Intermediate data will be written to the /output folder for further processing in the next steps.

-Step 2: create new interpolations where needed for each added opening in Step 1.3, if it is orphaned, then new interpolated opening data is added to eco_interpolated.json.
-Explanation of interpolation can be found here.

-Step 3: from-to  linkages
+### generate interpolations
+Interpolations fill in the gaps between named openings.
+Details can be found in the README in eco.json github project.

+### build fromTo table
 For each added opening (including interpolations), from-to linkages are created.
-The proocess is described here.
-(Note: src data is in each f-t record, and should be updated where necessary)
+See eco.json at github.

+### generate merge data for pull requests
 Step 4: Generate new eco?.json, eco_interplated.json, and fromTo.json files.
 Copy these and move them to your fork of eco.json.
 Push the changes to your fork and submit a pull request.
 If you're adding opening data from a new source, note it in the PR.

-## parsers
+### parsers
 consider these to be fragile an in need of occasional maintenance.

+## Opening evaluations
+The `/scoreOpenings` folder will generate scores for all currently unevaluated openings.
+It is not an official part of eco.json, and relies on the installation of UCI-capable chess engine, such as stockfish.
+Evaluations will vary according to the specs of the platform they run on.